You are about to erase your work on this activity. Are you sure you want to do this?

 Text and details

-very narrow (and occasionally non-specific) problems.
-It gets tiresome to go
+narrow (and occasionally non-specific) problems.
+It gets tiresome to go through

-through this process for every single question you are posed however, and often
+this process for every single question you are posed however, and often you

-you can take many questions and group them together under one single
+can take many questions and group them together as one single type of

 problem with minor variations.
 This is where generalized models will come in